MHA Frequently Asked Questions

 Q: What are the prerequisites for entering the program?

-A: While there are no official prerequisites, we highly recommend that incoming students have taken undergraduate level financial accounting, economics and statistics courses.
+A: While there are no official prerequisites, we highly recommend that non-business majors take an undergraduate level course in financial accounting.

 Q: What is the admissions process?

-A: The Admission Committee will begin reviewing applications in November of the year prior to the following fall matriculation date.
+A: The Admission Committee will begin accepting applications in November of the year prior to the following fall matriculation date.
 Decisions will be made on a rolling basis from that time forward.
-Applications completed after April 1 will be considered on a space available basis only.
 Early application is highly desirable as admission to the MHA Program is very competitive.

 The Admissions Committee evaluates each applicant based on previous academic performance, test scores, communication skills, motivation, and leadership qualities.